Pearson-Higher-Ed/app-header/README.md

 | links                    | `object`               | Links in the user dropdown.
 Refer to the [Links](#links) section for the default list  |
 | mode                     | `string`               | The mode.
 Refer to the [Modes](#modes) section for a list of supported modes and options. |

+It is in this `options` object that you change the URLs and names of the links, including the home link.
+The name of the home link should be "Pearson [name of your application] home". y default it is just "home".

 ```js
 var AppHeader = require('@pearson-components/app-header');